EasyDynamics/oscal-editor-deployment/README.md

-# easygrc-deployment
+# Overview

-Deployment of EasyGRC platform.
+Various deployments of the EasyGRC platform.